-This volume delves deep into the changing global nuclear landscape.
+The Handbook of Nuclear Proliferation delves deep into the changing global nuclear landscape.
 The chapters document the increasing complexity of the global nuclear proliferation dynamic and the inability of the international community to come to terms with a rapidly changing strategic milieu.
-The future, in all likelihood, will be very different from the past, and the chapters in this volume develop a framework that may helps gain a better understanding of the forces that will shape the nuclear proliferation debate in the years to come.
+The future, in all likelihood, will be very different from the past, and the chapters in this volume develop a framework that aids a better understanding of the forces that will shape the nuclear proliferation debate in the years to come.

 The Five Nuclear Powers

 9 The UK: Paul Ingram and Michael Collins

 10 France: Corentin Brustlein

 12 India: Chris Ogden

 16 North Korea: Balbina Hwang